SamsungInternet/a-frame-components/index.md

 ```

-It provides a javascript api too
+It provides a javascript api for hooking into scripting.

 ```js
 	// Tries to return the nearest point on the curve.